 The development of cellular agriculture as a whole has raised various questions about their regulatory status, safety and labelling issues.
 In the US, the interest of regulators in cellular agriculture has steadily increased over the past few years.
 Although cell-based seafood has been under the jurisdiction of the US Food and Drug Administration (FDA) since March 2020, cell-based seafood production remains unregulated.
 Moreover, there is no clear timeline about when regulators will approve cellular agriculture products for sale.
-As a comparison, it took nearly a decade for the US Department of Agriculture, in November 2018, to announce that cell-based meat would be regulated under the same laws that govern regular meat94.
-FDA approval for cell-based seafood products, however, should be faster than with genetically modified aquaculture.
-As the CEO of BlueNalu explained, "the approval will be about whether this is safe, clean and the manufacturing processes are reliable and accountable" Leading American companies in this industry formed the Alliance for Meat, Poultry and Seafood Innovation (AMPS Innovation) to "create a pathway for cultured meat and seafood" Eager to maintain their global leadership position in this nascent industry, US companies are advocating for "swift regulatory processes" which will give them a competitive edge over their international competition of the status of the past of
+As a comparison, it took nearly a decade for the US Department of Agriculture, in November 2018, to announce that cell-based seafood products, however, should be faster than with genetically modified aquaculture.
+As the CEO of BlueNalu explained, "the approval will be about whether this is safe, clean and the manufacturing processes are reliable and accountable"95.
+Leading American companies in this industry formed the Alliance for Meat, Poultry and Seafood Innovation (AMPS Innovation) to "create a pathway for cultured meat and seafood"96.
+Eager to maintain their global leadership position in this nascent industry, US companies are advocating for "swift regulatory processes" which will give them a competitive edge over their international competition97.